Swisscard Cashback Credit Card Review 2023 – Free and 1% Cashback

 The main problem with this offer is that the interesting card with 1% cashback is an American Express card.
 And American Express cards are much less supported in Switzerland than MasterCard and Visa.
 Even in the United States, having a MasterCard or a VISA is generally easier.
 It is a bit crazy, given the name of the card!

-For shops, it highly depends on the size of the shop.
-Support for American Express cards is getting better and better.
+It depends on the size of the shop.
+Support for American Express cards is improving.
 It used to be very poor.
-But now, large retailers such as Migros and Coop accept American Express cards.
+However, large retailers such as Migros and Coop now accept American Express cards.

 If you have experience with Amex cards in Switzerland, I would like to hear about it!